-There is a group of Bridge players, Luncheons at restaurants, Poker Groups, Golf, Dining-In, a Book Exchange, a Dinner/Theater Group and other activities such as trips to many interesting locations – museums, plays, picnics, ball games, etc. The annual membership dues are $10.00 each ($20.00 a couple).
+There may be groups of Bridge players, Luncheons at restaurants, Poker Groups, Golf, Dining-In, a Book Exchange, a Dinner/Theater Group and other activities such as trips to many interesting locations – museums, plays, picnics, ball games, etc. The annual membership dues are $20.00 each ($40.00 a couple).

 Please see the separate Guidelines for making and paying for Reservations for the monthly luncheon meeting.

-Venue: Firethorne Country Club, Marvin, NC Date: First Wednesday of each month except December and when it falls on a national holiday Hours: 11:15-12:00 Social hour, 12-1:30 Lunch
+Venue: Raintree Country Club, Charlotte, NC Date: First Wednesday of each month except December and when it falls on a national holiday Hours: 11:30-12:00 Social hour, 12-1:30 Lunch

 Make checks out to: Retired Couples Club (RCC) Mail to: The current Treasurer – see website for address.

-Firethorne Reservations: RCC secretary/treasurer makes lunch reservations including table arrangements with Firethorne CC on Friday afternoon before Wednesday’s lunch.
+Raintree CC Reservations: RCC secretary/treasurer makes lunch reservations including table arrangements with Raintree Country Club on Friday afternoon before Wednesday’s lunch.

 Cancellations or changes: Lunch reservations can be changed or cancelled prior to NOON Friday.
 Hold-over checks for the following month’s lunch must be reconfirmed with the secretary/treasurer no later than NOON Friday before the lunch.